sifrr/sifrr/packages/server/sifrr-seo/README.md

 // 'YandexBot', // Yandex
 // 'Sogou', // Sogou
 // 'Exabot', // Exalead

-// Options
-// `cache`: Cache to use (should be a node-cache-manager), default: cacheManager.caching()
-// `maxCacheSize`: Maximum in-memory cache size (in MBs), for default cache. default: 100 (MB)
-// `ttl`: Time to expire caches (in Seconds), for default cache. default: Infinity

 // Add your own user agent for which you want to server render
 // You can give sub string of regex string like '(Google|Microsoft).*'